leetcode.com/contest/weekly-contest-222

 Use binary search to find the left-most position and right-most position the left wall could be.

-A brute force approach is to iterate over all possible locations of the first and second cut in the picture, which costs \mathcal{O}(N^{2}), given that N is the length of nums.
+A brute force approach is to iterate over all possible locations of the first and second cut in the picture, which costs \mathcal{O}(N^{2})O(N2), given that NN is the length of nums.

 Below, two approaches are introduced: Binary Search (Built-in) and Binary Search (Handmade).
 The first one calls the built-in API in the programming language for binary search, and in the second one, we write our own binary search implementation, in case that interviewers require so.